chickensoftware/os/README.md

 ChickenOS is a lightweight hobby operating system for x86-64 developed in Rust.

-## Important Mention
+## WIP
-The userspace setup is currently under active development.
-At the moment, it is causing a triple fault during execution.
-Further debugging and improvements are ongoing to resolve this issue.
+The scheduler thread setup is currently under active development, since several bug-fixes are necessary.

 ## Features